 As the lottery continued, we saw more friends and members of the Donner Party Mountain Runners selected, including: Nattu Natraj, of Auburn, who’s wife Karen was the FINAL finisher last year, Annie Rutledge of Reno (formerly Truckee), who’d been trying forever to get in, Georgeanna Quarles, our incredible 64-year old friend who was the oldest female finisher at her qualifying race, Bill Clements, who had been trying for 6 years, and more.
 However, in our row of friends with Gretchen, Julia, Steve and Alex, no more names were drawn.
 Maybe it wasn’t the “lucky carpool”, maybe Gretchen was our “lucky charm”.

 One of the beautiful things about the lottery is the support and enthusiasm that the entrants show for others, despite their own dreams not being met.
 I had one sweet friend tell me afterwards, “I was just as excited to hear your name as I would have been to hear my own!!”

 Outside the gym we celebrated and planned out our post-lottery group run: we would start at the track and run reverse-course direction for an out and back with a commemorative lap around the track at the finish.

 It’s hard to explain the immense gratitude, relief, and hope I felt while running down the historic Western States trail on this magical afternoon.
-After weeks of feeling heartbroken and rejected, I suddenly felt a sense of purpose again.
+After weeks of feeling heartbroken, I suddenly felt a sense of purpose again.
 My life didn’t actually suck; I was lucky, I was in love… with Western States!!
 And Western States wasn’t going to dump me; I had a new partner in life, at least until June 23, 2018.